jeroenterheerdt/neato-serial/README.md

 # neato-serial
 Serial interface for Neato robot vacuum cleaners.
-Testing on XV Signature Pro, should work on others.
+Testing on XV Signature Pro and Raspberry Pi, should work on others.

 ## Installation
 - install the requirements using provided `requirements.txt`: `pip install -r requirements.txt`
 - create `config.yaml` by copying the `config.yaml.example` provided and setting the correct values.
+See below for setting for `usb_switch_mode`.

+## Setup
+To connect your Raspberry Pi to Neato two options are provided:
+- direct.
+Tested on Raspberry Pi 2 and 3.
+Does _not_ work on Raspberry Pi zero - use relay instead.
+Connect your Pi and Neato directly using an USB cable:

+- relay.
+Tested on Raspberry Pi 2, 3 and Zero.

 ## Usage